ampproject/amphtml/extensions/amp-analytics/analytics-vendors-list.md

 Adds support for Baidu Analytics.
 More details for adding Baidu Analytics support can be found at [tongji.baidu.com/](http://tongji.baidu.com/web/help/article?id=268&type=0).

 <!-- markdown-link-check-enable -->

+### bg.canary

+Type attribute value: `bg.canary`

+DO NOT SUBMIT: Add a paragraph to describe bg.canary.

+### bg

+Type attribute value: `bg`

+DO NOT SUBMIT: Add a paragraph to describe bg.

 ### Black Crow AI